 Vanguard Group As An Investment Firm

-Vanguard is one of the world’s largest and leading asset management companies, with more than $6 trillion in assets under management globally.
+First of all, Vanguard is one of the world’s largest and leading asset management companies, with more than $6 trillion in assets under management globally.

-Below is a quick snapshot of Vanguard:
+Below is a quick snapshot of the Vanguard Fund House:

 |Total assets under management:||$6.6 trillion|

 |Funds offered:||191 in the U.S., and 222 funds in markets outside the U.S.|